 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by ROC Hardcover on August 4, 2009 and has 368 pages.
+urban fantasy that was published by ROC Hardcover on August 4, 2009 and has 368 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Greywalker, Poltergeist, Underground, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo

 Fourth in the Greywalker urban fantasy series revolving around a private detective able to walk in a fold of space than sits between the normal and the paranormal.
 Harper is based in Seattle but most of this story takes place in London.
 It’s also Part 1 of a sinister plot.